Alexander2817/nbody/README.md

 cd /path/to/nbody_simulation

 Step 3: Compile the Code
-To compile the code, run the following command (ensure that your compiler supports C++11 or later):
+To compile the code, run the following command on Windows:
-On Windows run this command:

 g++ N-body-simulation.cpp -o N-body-simulation

 This will produce an executable file named N-body-simulation

 Step 4: Verify the Compilation
-After the compilation process, check if the executable was created in the current directory by listing the files: ls
+After the compilation process, check if the executable was created in the current directory by listing the files:

+ls

 You should see N-body-simulation